OldManUmby/OSE.SRD.Wiki/README.md

 ---

-### THIS SRD IS UNDER CONSTRUCTION!

-When the "Under Construction" warning goes away, all is updated.

 # REorganized.
 REpublished.
 REmastered!

 ### What is OSE SRD REmastered?

 This is an "Americanized" adaptation of the Old-School Essentials (OSE) SRD REformatted in Markdown (.MD) for easy export to other publishing formats.
 Please report any issues or discrepancies within the material itself; see Discussions & Issues below.

 The material contained herein was REmastered line-by-line into Markdown format to be utilized in your own OSE projects.
 I have painstakingly converted the original [OSE SRD](https://oldschoolessentials.necroticgnome.com/srd/index.php/Main_Page) to markdown, plus all current errata.
-In addition, I have converted all Brittish-spellings to American-spellings.
+In addition, I have converted all British spellings to American spellings.
 For example, armour to armor, colour to color, etc. Also, I have taken the liberty of grammar-checking all material and rewording some sentences for clarity.
-Bear in mind, I'm only human and this is still a work in progress.
 For more information, please visit the [SRD Wiki](https://srd.wiki).

 **The Systems Reference Document (SRD)** contains guidelines for publishing contains guidelines for publishing content under the Open-Gaming License [OGL](https://oldschoolessentials.necroticgnome.com/srd/index.php/Open_Game_License) or [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode) (“CC-BY-4.0”).